tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

 ### Notes:

+**Week 1**

-**Machine Learning**: A program is said to learn from experience E with respect to tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.
+**Machine Learning, a "classical" definition:** A program is said to learn from experience E with respect to tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.

+**Types of Machine Learning algorithms:**
+ - Major two: Supervised Learning and Unsupervised Learning.
+ - Others: Reinforcement learning, recommender systems.

 **Supervised Learning**: Needs labelled examples (x,y).
 Categorized into "regression" and "classification" problems.